Child Find

 Special Education for School Aged Children

-Each district will have Child Find procedures for their Elementary through High School students.
-This includes a process led by collaborative school teams to identify needs and determine interventions to support those needs.
 When interventions are not successful, the school based teams may refer their student for a special education evaluation as part of their Child Find requirements.
-There isn’t a requirement to go through a Multi-Tiered System of Support Process, or MTSS as part of the Child Find requirement, many school districts use this approach to support the various needs of their diverse learners, including students with disabilities.
-More information regarding MTSS can be found at MiMTSS Technical Assistance Center.
+There isn’t a requirement to go through a Multi-Tiered System of Support Process, or MTSS, as part of the Child Find requirement.
+Many school districts use this approach to support the various needs of their diverse learners, including students with disabilities.

 Request for a Special Education Evaluation